seen = {}

 @z -= q.z

-Apply a translation.
-Excludes @w
+return @Apply a translation.
+Excludes @w.

 translate: (x, y, z) ->